-Additional restrictions can be found online at www.hawaii.edu/smokingpolicy
+Additional information can be found online at www.leeward.hawaii.edu/smoking.

 Prohibited Activities

 Non-approved activities such as skateboarding, rollerblading, bicycling, ball-playing, and frisbee, etc. are prohibited on campus.

 Illicit Drugs and Alcohol

 This Official Notice, by the University of Hawai'i Office of the President, is issued pursuant to the requirements of the federal Drug-Free Schools and Communities Act of 1989 and the Drug-Free Workplace Act of 1988.